blinkmobile/server-cli/docs/migrate-to-v2.x.md

 ### `v2.x.x`

-Timeouts can now only be set at the project level. **There is no longer an option to override the project level value (currently defaulting to 15 seconds is unset)**.
+Timeouts can now only be set at the project level. **There is no longer an option to override the project level value (currently defaulting to 15 seconds if unset)**.
 We recommend setting the project level timeout to the maximum timeout required for each route:

 ```json
 {